PRIMAL FUEL WHEY PROTEIN DRINK MIX - VANILLA OR CHOCOLATE

 Q: What is the shelf life?

-A: The shelf life would be no less than 9 months from being opened.
-Each canister has an expiration date printed on the bottom package.
+A: Each canister has an expiration date printed on the bottom package.
 Please store in a cool, dry place, tightly sealed.

 Q: What are Steviol Glycosides and why did we add them into the formula?